Snooful/Snooful/README.md

 * [`@snooful/json-settings`](https://github.com/Snooful/JSON-Settings)
 * [`@snooful/yaml-settings`](https://github.com/Snooful/YAML-Settings)

-Delete the `settings` file before switching managers or you will run into some unintended effects, such as a crash.
+Switching the settings manager does not transfer the existing data.
+However, you can use a tool to do this yourself.

 ### Prefix